staceygillespie/DreamBig/content/dreambox.md

 See how Anna personalized her totes with fun liners -- and did you notice her DreamBox is in her bedroom?
 It can go almost anywhere.

 ![](/images/anna-wilson.jpg)![](/images/createroom_reneemothersday-25.jpg)

+Renee decorated her totes and also used the new [wallpaper](https://www.createroom.com/pages/wallpaper-detail?ref=JvA8) on her DreamBox.

 * Store them in other places - swap them in and out